 The privacy argument is:

-VPN’s mask things like your IP address, location, and search history, to keep them from being tracked by websites, internet browsers, cable companies, internet service providers (ISPs) and others.
+VPN’s mask things like your IP address, location, and search history, to keep them from being tracked by websites, internet browsers, cable companies, internet service providers (ISPs), and others.

-This is only partially true, but it doesn’t talk to the fact that privacy is a trust game.
+This is only partially true, but it doesn’t talk about the fact that privacy is a trust game.
 Yes, you will mask things from ISP’s, but you’re essentially shifting that insight to the VPN service provider instead.
 VPN’s do nothing to mask search history on browsers, the data collected via cookies on sites (specifically Google) or via the ads on the sites you’re visiting or applications you’re using.

-Is it better, or worse, that a VPN provider have your location information? can see what sites you are visiting, or their IPs?
+Is it better, or worse, that a VPN provider has your location information? can see what sites you are visiting, or their IPs?
 That’s the real question you should be asking yourself.
 Do you trust the VPN you’re using more than the ISP you’re using?

 If the concern is that they sell your data, then what are you doing to ensure your VPN provider isn’t already doing that?
 And how are you navigating the myriad of VPN resellers and providers?
 Do you know who is running your VPN service?

-Privacy is a weak argument for why a lay person needs a VPN.
+Privacy is a weak argument for why a layperson needs a VPN.
 It does little in the world we live in where your privacy is encroached every day by your online activities.

 If you are truly concerned about your ISP knowing your IP, or knowing the domains you’re visiting, you can do that with DNS technologies like CleanBrowsing, just as easily as you can with a VPN and for free.
 If the argument is that DNS is not secure, no worries you have a number of DNS resolvers with encryption options like DNS over HTTPS (DoH) and DNS over TLS (DoT) to help with this.